 Revenues.
 We generate revenues by selling instruments, devices and consumables through our catalog, our direct sales force, our distributors and our website.
+During the nine months ended September 30, 2005, revenue increased approximately 4.8% compared to the same period in 2004.

 For products primarily priced under \$10,000, every one to three years, we intend to distribute a new, comprehensive catalog initially in a series of bulk mailings, first to our existing customers, followed by mailings to targeted markets of potential customers.
 Over the life of the catalog, distribution will also be made periodically to potential and existing customers through direct mail and trade shows and in response to e-mail and telephone inquiries.
 From time to time, we also intend to distribute catalog supplements that promote selected areas of our catalog or new products to targeted subsets of our customer base.
 Future distributions of our comprehensive catalog and our catalog supplements will be determined primarily by the incidence of new product introductions, which cannot be predicted.
-Our end user customers are typically research scientists at pharmaceutical and biotechnology companies, universities and government laboratories.
+Our end user customers are typically research scientists at pharmaceutical and biotechnology companies, universities and government laboratories worldwide.
 Revenue from catalog sales in any period is generally a function of time elapsed since the last mailing of the catalog, the number of catalogs mailed and the number of new items included in the catalog.
 We launched our latest comprehensive catalog in March 2004, with approximately 1,100 pages and approximately 70,000 copies printed.
-Revenues direct to end users, derived through our catalog and the electronic version of our catalog on our website, represented approximately 22% of our revenues for the year ended December 31, 2004 and approximately 23% for the three months ended March 31, 2005, respectively.
+Revenues direct to end users, derived through our catalog and the electronic version of our catalog on our website, represented approximately 33% for the nine months ended September 30, 2005.
 We do not currently have the capability to accept purchase orders through our website.

-Products sold under brand names of distributors including GE Healthcare (formerly Amersham Biosciences), are typically priced in the range of \$5,000 -\$15,000.
+Products sold under brand names of distributors including GE Healthcare (formerly Amersham Biosciences), are typically priced in the range of \$5,000-\$15,000.
 They are mainly scientific instruments like spectrophotometers and plate readers that analyze light to detect and quantify a very wide range of molecular and cellular processes or apparatus like gel electrophoresis units.
 We also use distributors for both our catalog products and our higher priced products, for sales in locations where we do not have subsidiaries or where we have distributors in place for acquired businesses.
-For the year ended December 31, 2004 approximately 53% of our revenues were derived from sales to distributors.
-For the three months ended March 31, 2005, approximately 56% our revenues were derived from sales to distributors.
+For the nine months ended September 30, 2005 approximately 61% our revenues were derived from sales to distributors.